voxeet/comms-sdk-web-call-tester/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
 name: Report an issue
-about: Use this template to report an issue to Voxeet.
+about: Use this template to report an issue to Dolby.io.
 title: ''
 labels: bug
-assignees: Energizz
+assignees: FabienLavocat

 ---